 - Overboarding.
 The 2017 Glass Lewis "overboarding" guidelines codify the policies set out in its 2016 guidelines.
 Glass Lewis will generally recommend voting against (i) a director who serves as an executive officer of any public company while serving on more than two public company boards and (ii) a non-executive director who serves on more than five public company boards.
 ISS will only consider a director to be "overboarded" if he or she (i) sits on an excessive number of boards and (ii) has a poor attendance record.
 It is therefore possible that Glass Lewis could recommend voting against a particular director while ISS recommends voting in favour.

-- Full Value Awards.
+- Full value awards.
 Glass Lewis clarified its approach to equity compensation plans that provide "full value" awards such as RSUs or DSUs.
-Glass Lewis will generally recommend voting against full value award plans that have a limit set at a rolling maximum in excess of 5% of the applicable company's share capital.
+Glass Lewis will generally recommend voting against full value award plans that have a limit set at a rolling maximum in excess of five per cent of the applicable company's share capital.

-- The harmonized Take-Over Bid regime for non-exempt take-over bids has been implemented through the adoption of NI 62-104 Take-Over Bids and Issuer Bids, which now requires that a minimum of 50% of all target securities be tendered to a bidder.
-If the 50% minimum tender is met, the bid must be extended for 10-days to give security holders who have not tendered an opportunity to tender.
+- The harmonized Take-Over Bid regime for non-exempt take-over bids has been implemented through the adoption of NI 62-104 Take-Over Bids and Issuer Bids, which now requires that a minimum of 50 per cent of all target securities be tendered to a bidder.
+If the 50 per cent minimum tender is met, the bid must be extended for 10 days to give security holders who have not tendered an opportunity to tender.
 Lastly, the minimum period that a take-over bid must be open for is 105 days, which may be reduced to 35 days by the target company.

 - The Ontario Securities Commission adopted a Whistleblower Policy (OSC Policy 15-601).
 The policy establishes a whistleblower program which introduces monetary awards for "whistleblowers" — individuals who provide voluntary, original information regarding a violation of Ontario securities law that has occurred, is ongoing or is about to occur.